lnis-uofu/OpenFPGA/docs/source/arch_lang/interconnect.rst

 .. figure:: ./figures/point2point_example.png

     An example of scan-chain implementation

 In this figure, the red arrows represent the initial direct connection.
-The green arrows represent the point to point connection to connect all the columns of CLB together.
+The green arrows represent the point to point connection to connect all the columns of CLB.

 Truth table
 -----------

 A point to point connection can be applied in different ways than showed in the example section.
-To help the designer implement his own point to point connection, a truth table with our new parameters id provided below.
+To help the designer implement his point to point connection, a truth table with our new parameters id provided below.

 :numref:`fig_p2p_trtable` provides all possible variable combination and the connection it will generate.